buraglio/resume/Nick-Buraglio-Resume.md

     - Manage vendor relationships
     - Mentor students and junior engineers
     - Lead teams of engineers with diverse disciplines in order to accomplish large, high visibility projects
-    - Lead Department of Energy agency level IPv6-only implementation team lead for [OMB M-21-07](https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)
+    - Lead Department of Energy agency level IPv6-only implementation team for [OMB M-21-07](https://www.whitehouse.gov/wp-content/uploads/2020/11/M-21-07.pdf)

 #### Consulting Research Architect, Office of the CIO, University of Illinois - 2025 - Present